-Each year, Full Members, Fellows, and Emeritus Fellows in good standing may nominate worthy candidates for the awards noted below.
+Each year, Full and Emeritus members in good standing may nominate worthy candidates for the awards noted below.
 Nominees are not required to be members of the Human Factors and Ergonomics Society.
-Candidates for the award may self-nominate or ask colleagues to submit nominations on their behalf.
+Candidates for awards may self-nominate or ask colleagues to submit nominations on their behalf.
 The nomination submission deadline each year is March 31 and submissions are made via this website.
 Note: The 2022 deadline has passed — submissions are no longer being accepted at this time.

 Only complete nomination packages will be accepted and provided to the Awards Committee for their review.
 The elements of a complete submission package are: